dasiths/NEventLite/README.md

 ## :ledger: Storage providers

-The library contains storage provider implementation for [EventSore](https://eventstore.com/) and we plan to include a few more in the future.
+The library contains storage provider implementation for **[EventStore](https://eventstore.com/)** and we plan to include a few more in the future.
 We have also included an in memory event and snapshot storage provider to get you up and running faster.

 It's very easy to implement your own as well.
-Implement `IEventStorageProvider` and `ISnapshotStorageProvider` interfaces an you're good to plug them in.
+Implement `IEventStorageProvider` and `ISnapshotStorageProvider` interfaces shown below and register then in your DI.
 If you need help look at the `NEventLite.StorageProviders.EventStore` project in the repository.

 ```csharp
     // Interface for persisting and reading events